 Prerequisite(s): WRIT 105 or WRIT 106 or HONP 100 or HONP 101.
 This course explores the historical and sociocultural foundations of the Jewish American synagogue movement as part of the Sunday school movement in the United States.
 Topics in education, curriculum, materials and assessment development as well as pedagogical approaches to second/foreign language and languages for specific purposes will be studied as they relate to multiple models of the Jewish American K-12 supplementary education.
-Repeat to 6.0 credits.
-3 hours lecture.
+May be repeated for a maximum of 6 credits.

-Prerequisite(s): JAST 201, GNHU 201, GNHU 202 or departmental approval.
+Prerequisite(s): JAST 201, HUMN 201, HUMN 202 or departmental approval.
 A discussion and analysis of films made during the Third Reich, against the background of the history and politics of National Socialist Germany, this course examines the special role film played for the propagandistic apparatus of the Nazis.
 It discusses fascist aesthetics, representations of the Holocaust, and the fascination for the Nazis and their imagery in contemporary pop culture.
-Cross-listed with Modern Languages and Literatures, GRIN 325, and Classics and General Humanities, GNHU 325.
-3 hours lecture.
+Mutually Exclusive with GRIN 325 and HUMN 325.

 Prerequisite(s): POLS 201 or POLS 202 or LAWS 200 or JURI 210 or JAST 201 or departmental approval.
 This seminar explores the legal and political traditions giving rise to contemporary Israeli and American legal systems.
 This encompasses such aspects as democratic process with its origins and influences, governmental institutions within each legal system, the role of religion and the protection of minority rights.
 Comparative perspectives provide an understanding of each legal system within its national context.
-3 hours lecture.
+Mutually Exclusive with POLS 351.

-Prerequisite(s): JAST 201 or RELG 221 or EDFD 220 or GNHU 201 or GNHU 202 or GNHU 285 or departmental approval.
+Prerequisite(s): JAST 201 or RELG 221 or EDFD 220 or HUMN 201 or HUMN 202 or HUMN 285 or departmental approval.
 This course will explore aspects of Jewish American studies not covered in the curriculum or which deserve more in-depth treatment than that in an existing course.
 The specific topic will be announced each time the course is offered.
-May be repeated once for a total of 6.0 credits.
-3 hours lecture.
+May be repeated once for a total of 6 credits.